Poale Zion: United States

 The first Poale Zion group in America was established in 1903.

 In 1915 it was estimated they had fewer than 3,000 members.
 After the First World War, the American party was led by veteran socialist Zionist thinker Nachman Syrkin.
 In America, the right faction was dominant, and initiated the National Labor Committee for Palestine, raising money for the Histadrut.

+Manya Shochat, one of the Poale Zion leaders in Palestine, toured the United States in 1920.
+Writing to Rachel Ben Zvi she estimated there were “maybe” 2,000 members of Poale Zion in the whole country, with 180 of them in New York.
+She comments “The entire movement here is worthless.”

 United Kingdom

 Poale Zion in Britain formally affiliated to the British Labour Party in 1920.
+Its original affiliate status with the Labour Party in 1920 was as The Jewish Socialist Labour Party (Poale Zion).

 Worldwide

-Globally, Poale Zion, under the leadership of Shlomo Kaplansky was involved in the 1921 formation of the centrist International Working Union of Socialist Parties, then between 1923 and 1930 the World Union of Poalei Zion (i.e., the PZ right) joined the Labour and Socialist International (as its Palestine section).
+Globally, Poale Zion, under the leadership of Shlomo Kaplansky, was involved in the 1921 formation of the centrist International Working Union of Socialist Parties, then between 1923 and 1930 the World Union of Poalei Zion (i.e., the PZ right) joined the Labour and Socialist International (as its Palestine section).
 As of 1928, it claimed to have 22,500 members in branches around the world; 5,000 in Poland and the United States, 4,000 in Palestine, 3,000 in Russia, 1,000 in Lithuania, Romania, Argentina and the United Kingdom, 500 in Latvia and another 1,000 scattered across countries such as Germany, Austria, Czechoslovakia, Belgium, France and Brazil.
 The general secretary of the World Union of Poalei Zion at the time was Berl Locker.
 The World Union had a women's wing, the Women's Organization for the Pioneer Women in Palestine.

-World Union of Zionists-Socialists (1932)
+World Union of Zionists–Socialists (1932)

-In 1932, Poale Zion's world federation merged with Hitahdut Olamit, the World Union of Hapoel Hatzair and Zeirei Zion, to create Ihud Olami, the World Union of Zionists-Socialists.
-In this period, several well-known Zionist leaders and politicians were active in Poale Zion, including Ben-Gurion, Ben-Zvi, kibbutz movement leader Yitzhak Tabenkin, Jewish Agency Executive member Shlomo Kaplansky, and future Israeli politicians Moshe Sharett and Dov Hoz.
+In 1932, Poale Zion's world federation merged with Hitahdut Olamit, the World Union of Hapoel Hatzair and Zeirei Zion, to create Ihud Olami, the World Union of Zionists–Socialists.
+During this period several well-known Zionist leaders and politicians were active in Poale Zion, including Ben-Gurion, Ben-Zvi, kibbutz movement leader Yitzhak Tabenkin, Jewish Agency Executive member Shlomo Kaplansky, and future Israeli politicians Moshe Sharett and Dov Hoz.